bspruck/lynxdir/readme.txt

 The following parameters are supported in mak files:

-BLOCKSIZE - Blocksize for this ROM, one of the most important comnmands.
-Possible values are: 512, 1024, 2048 HACK512, HACK1024, HACK2048 - Put the Epxy hacked loader in place; you do not have to use the same as specified by blocksize, but you should think about the consequences if not doing so ;-)
+HACK512, HACK1024, HACK2048, HACKAUTO - Put the Epxy hacked loader in place.
+Adjusts the BLOCKSIZE accordingly.
+Sets DIRSTART to 203.
+Mode to EPXY.
+AUTO will set loader depending on selected blocksize.
-NEWMINI_F000, NEWMINI_FB68 - Put the new mini header plus loader into place, requires DIRSTART to be 203, blocksize is variable
+NEWMINI_F000, NEWMINI_FB68 - Put the new mini header plus loader into place, set DIRSTART to be 203, blocksize is variable, default 512.
+Mode to EPXY.
 INTERNAL - Put the BLL hacked loader into place, this should be followed by an "TROYAN" command.
+Sets the blocksize to 1024 and the DIRSTART to 896.
+Mode to BLL.
+NOLOADER - dont put any loader code, just zeros. need to run encryption script afterwards.
+Makes only sense for EPYX layouts.

+If there is no loader defined (or NOLOADER given) the program will exit.

 TROYAN - Put the Toryan horse into place, only needed for BLL compatible layouts.

+BLOCKSIZE and DIRSTART are now set by commands above as well as the mode for the first dir entry.
-DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL, 203 for NewMini
+BLOCKSIZE - Blocksize for this ROM, one of the most important comnmands.
+Possible values are: 512 (default), 1024, 2048 DIRSTART - where to start the directory, 410 for EPYX loader, 896 for BLL, 203 for NewMini AUDIN - doubles the number of banks by using AUDIN line for switching (the user code is responsible for supporting this) BANK2 - doubles the number of banks by using second read strobe (the user code is responsible for supporting this)

+The usage of AUDIN and BANK2 requires additional bits in the lnx header to be set.
+Only the newest versions of handy emulator code support it (version 0.98).
+The order in which the banks are written to the file is discussed by length in atariage -> lynx -> development forum.
+The users code is responsible for switching banks and reading files correctly.
+There is no official support.

-TITLEADR - specify title loading adress, if not specifies within title file PUTTITLE - Put the internal "Insert Name" title picture into place.
-Only allowed as a replacement for the first file
+TITLEADR - specify title loading adress, if not specifies within title file.
+If a .o file is used, dont give it.
+Remark: This address MUST fit the one which was used when the title file was created.
+PUTTITLE - Put the internal "Insert Name" title picture into place.
+Only allowed as a replacement for the first file (but NOT for mini loaders!)

 DIROFFSET - Moves directory pointer to a different (higher) offset.
-Needed for BLL/EPYX mixed loader FILEADR - Sets the default loading adress for files (default 0000) if not defined within file header.
+Needed for BLL/EPYX/MINI mixed loader FILEADR - Sets the default loading adress for files (default 0000) if not defined within file header.
-ALIGN - Align next file to a block offset of zero in ROM EPYX - Switch to EPYXL style directory entries.
+ALIGN - Align next file to a block offset of zero in ROM EPYX - Switch to EPYX style directory entries.
-BLL - Switch to BLL style directory entries.
+BLL - Switch to BLL style directory entries (XORing some entries).
 COPY - Adds a directory entry which is a copy of another one added before, without duplicating the file data.
+Omitting the number makes a copy of the previous entry.
+Note: if the mode was switched in between, the entry will be adapted accordingly.
 NONE - write an empty directory entry
 EMPTY - same as NONE
-SKIP - skip n entries in directory (= write n empty entries)
+SKIP - skip n entries in directory (= write n empty entries) SKIP_BANK - skips to the next bank (if available).

+And a few handy things.

 NOLYX - Dont write a plain ROM image, LYX
 NOLNX - Dont write a emulator style ROM image, LNX LNXNAME - Put this cartname in LNX header (31+1) LNXMANU - Put this manufacturer in LNX header (15+1) LNXROT - Set rotation flag

+Missing/TODO:

+EEPROMxyz - set bits to inform emulator about the presence of an SPI eeprom of type xyz in mode 8/16 bit.